 The variation in the cladding layer produces a refractive index along the z-direction, neff , that is dependent on the z location,

 where the brackets refer to an average over the x-direction, orthogonal to the longitudinal axis.
 The transverse beam profile along the x-coordinate has a narrow width almost completely contained within the active area and cladding layers.
 We can impose a periodicity along the z-axis to the refractive index:

-where n0 and n1 are the refractive indicies of the cladding and substrate layers,Λ is the pitch of the periodic change in refractive index along the interface, and φ is the phase factor.
-Utilizing Bragg's Law from a grating or other periodic elements, forwards and backwards propogating beams are coupled if
+where n0 and n1 are the refractive indices of the cladding and substrate layers, Λ is the pitch of the periodic change in refractive index along the interface, and φ is the phase factor.
+Utilizing Bragg's Law from a grating or other periodic elements, forwards and backwards propagating beams are coupled if

 Vertical-Cavity Surface Emitting Laser Diodes

 Vertical-Cavity Surface Emission Laser (VCSEL) diodes are a unique class of laser diodes where the emission occurs perpendicular to the active layer/junction plane.
 This is in contrast to the previously described laser diodes, where the light propagation/amplification is parallel to the junction plane.
 VCSEL lasers are typically employed where low threshold currents, Jth ≈ 3 - 5 kA/cm2, and high emitter densities are required.
 The actual threshold currents (approximately a few milliamps) are much lower than FP laser diodes because of the small active area.

 The short active area/gain medium limits scattering and absorption, improving efficiency.
 The short active area also allows VCSELs to typically operate in a TEM00 mode, even when high currents well above the threshold level are applied.
 VCSELs are not, however, recommended for high-power applications due to the vertical emission and short active area, which limits the gain length.